w3th4nds/bcc-compiler/README.md

 Outputs `x86 64-bit assembly`, nasm & gcc are used from there to create the binary file.

-The goal is to compile basic programs, `#include`'s, `typedefs` and other fancy things are forbidden.
+The goal is to compile basic programs, `#includes`, `typedefs` and other fancy things are forbidden.

-Simplicity is valued more highly than support for C more features.
+Simplicity is valued more highly than support for more features.
 Will try to keep the entire thing under 3000 lines.

 Will not compile itself.
 Unless things get out of hand.

 **Work in progress**

-Example:
+An example of what `bcc` can do as of now:

 ```
 $ DEBUG=SCOPE,ASM ./bcc tests/test8.c && ./build.sh